 - Extra virgin olive oil.
 I like the peppery fruitiness of our Private Reserve extra virgin olive oil from Greece in this recipe.

 - Spices: Ground allspice and nutmeg add a warming, autumnal flavor.
-Paprika adds earthiness, a beautiful red color (and a layer of smokiness, if you choose smoked paprika).
-Black pepper brings a subtle earthy heat.
+Paprika adds earthiness (and a layer of smokiness, if you choose smoked paprika).
+Black pepper brings a subtle heat, and kosher salt helps tenderize the turkey.

 - Garlic: You know I wouldn’t make a holiday roast without a good amount of garlic.
 I mince an entire head, about 14 cloves, to give this turkey that wonderful sharp flavor that mellows in the oven.

-- Shallots and celery, roughly chopped into rustic pieces, form a bed for the turkey to roast on and add wonderful savoriness to contrast the sweet roasted grapes.
+- Shallots and celery: form a bed for the turkey to roast on and add wonderful savoriness to contrast the sweet roasted grapes.

 How to a Roast Turkey Breast

-- Salt the turkey.
-Pat a 2 1/2 pound bone-in turkey breast half dry and season it with kosher salt on both sides.
+- Salt (dry-brine) the turkey, which which tenderizes and flavors the meat.
+Working with a 2 1/2 pound bone-in turkey breast half, pat it dry all over with paper towels.
+Season it with kosher salt on both sides.
 Carefully lift the skin up and salt underneath as well.
 Once salted, set it aside at room temperature for 30 minutes or, if you have the time, in the fridge uncovered for 2 hours or overnight.
 If you do chill the turkey, take it out of the refrigerator and set it aside at room temperature while you preheat the oven.

 - Roast the grapes.
 Arrange a rack in the center of the oven and preheat it to 450°F. Add 1 pound seedless red grapes to a 9 1/2 x 13 baking pan.
 Toss them with a little extra virgin olive oil and salt.
 Roast in the heated oven for 15 minutes, until slightly softened.
 Transfer the grapes to a plate.
 Set the pan aside and leave the oven on.